notedit/ochan/README.md

 # ochan
 scaled  websocket  server with python3

+a websocket framework use uvicorn